hyperlinkgroup/swift-firebase-manager/.github/README.md

 ##### Configuration
-By default the `AuthenticationManager` allows three authentication methods: Sign in with Email and Password, by using the Apple ID and anonymous login.
+By default, the `AuthenticationManager` allows three authentication methods: Sign in with Email and Password, by using the Apple ID and anonymous login.
 If you want to restrict the providers, you can use a custom configuration object.
-With that the AuthenticationManager needs to be initialized on App Start.
+With that, the AuthenticationManager needs to be initialized on App Start.

 You can also link a repository where you manage your users details.
 If you subclass the `UserRepositoryProtocol`your user's details with the user details you get during the authentication process.